avenirer/CodeIgniter-MY_Model/README.md

 $this->load->model('user_model');
 $users = $this->user_model->as_array()->set_cache('get_all_users')->get_all();
 ```
-The code above will create a cache file named mm_get_all_users.
+The code above will create a cache file named mm_users_get_all_users.
 If you want the cache to have a time limit, you can pass a second parameter that represents the number of seconds:

 ```php
 $users = $this->user_model->as_array()->set_cache('get_all_users',3600)->get_all();